scipp/scippneutron/src/scippneutron/nexus/docs/our-interpretation-of-the-nexus-format.md

 ## Relation between [NXdata](https://manual.nexusformat.org/classes/base_classes/NXdata.html) and [NXevent_data](https://manual.nexusformat.org/classes/base_classes/NXevent_data.html) with "subclasses"

-The NF does not formally specify subclassing but, according to TR and vague hints in the manual, several classes are "similar" to `NXdata`.
+The NF does not formally specify subclassing but, according to TR and vague hints in the manual, several classes are "similar" to [NXdata](https://manual.nexusformat.org/classes/base_classes/NXdata.html).
 This probably includes [NXdetector](https://manual.nexusformat.org/classes/base_classes/NXdetector.html), [NXlog](https://manual.nexusformat.org/classes/base_classes/NXlog.html), and [NXmonitor](https://manual.nexusformat.org/classes/base_classes/NXmonitor.html) but there are likely more.

-By extension, `NXevent_data` may take the role of `NXdata` for event-mode monitors or detectors.
+By extension, [NXevent_data](https://manual.nexusformat.org/classes/base_classes/NXevent_data.html) may take the role of `NXdata` for event-mode monitors or detectors.

 It is unclear whether the NF requires fields and attributes of the base class (`NXdata` or `NXevent_data`) as part of the subclass (such as `NXdetector`) or whether `NXdata` or `NXevent_data` should be stored as a child.
 We have observed both approach in practice.